Youth Risk Behavior Survey

 Parent and Student Notification Letter

-Please read the parent and student notification letter for more information about the Youth Risk Behavior Survey.
+Please click the appropriate language below to read the parent and student notification letter about the Youth Risk Behavior Survey.

 For more information about the Washington State Healthy Youth Survey, please visit the Healthy Youth Survey website.